neohaskell/NeoHaskell/context/documentation.md

 they shouldn't use Haskell-specific terminology, and instead, they should rely on other concepts of the current codebase (the NeoHaskell codebase).

-The comments should be written in a way that are familiar to a junior TypeScript developer, using concepts from TypeScript as an anchor to explain things better.
+The comments should be written in a way that is familiar to a junior TypeScript developer TypeScript developer, using concepts from TypeScript as an anchor to explain things better.